sabio-engineering/cookbook-dvelp/handbook/developer-proficiency.md

 ## V-band

-* Pull Requests require occassional discussion around approach or implementation
+* Pull Requests require occasional discussion around approach or implementation
 * Clearly able to identify and follow predefined patterns or approaches in an existing code base
 * Most comfortable working on clearly defined, well scoped features or